Ditchcarbon

 Hokuhoku Financial's reported carbon emissions

 In 2023, Hokuhoku Financial reported total carbon emissions of approximately 60,000,000 kg CO2e, comprising 4,325,000 kg CO2e from Scope 1, 12,802,000 kg CO2e from Scope 2, and 51,874,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions include significant contributions from purchased goods and services (20,125,000 kg CO2e) and downstream leased assets (12,175,000 kg CO2e).
-Hokuhoku Financial has made a notable commitment to carbon neutrality, advancing its target date from 2050 to 2030 for both Scope 1 and Scope 2 emissions.
-This initiative reflects the company's dedication to enhancing its decarbonisation efforts.
-The specific reduction targets aim to achieve net-zero emissions by 2030, demonstrating a proactive approach to climate action.
-The emissions data is sourced directly from Hokuhoku Financial Group, Inc., with no cascaded data from parent organisations.
-The company is actively working towards its climate commitments, aligning with industry standards for sustainability and environmental responsibility.
+The Scope 3 emissions include significant contributions from purchased goods and services (20,125,000 kg CO2e), downstream leased assets (12,175,000 kg CO2e), and employee commuting (1,528,000 kg CO2e).
+Hokuhoku Financial has set ambitious climate commitments, bringing forward its carbon neutrality target from 2050 to 2030 for both Scope 1 and Scope 2 emissions.
+This initiative aims to enhance decarbonisation efforts significantly.
+The company is actively working towards these targets, which are detailed in their Integrated Report for 2023.
+The emissions data is not cascaded from any parent organisation, indicating that Hokuhoku Financial independently reports its carbon footprint and climate strategies.
+The company is committed to transparency and accountability in its climate actions, aligning with industry standards for emissions reporting.

 Unlock detailed emissions data